Netsend/PerspectiveDB/README.md

 Copyright 2012-2016 Netsend.

-This file is part of PersDB.
+This file is part of PerspectiveDB.

-PersDB is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+PerspectiveDB is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-PersDB is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+PerspectiveDB is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with PersDB.
+You should have received a copy of the GNU Affero General Public License along with PerspectiveDB.
 If not, see <https://www.gnu.org/licenses/>.